yaronf/I-D/STAR/draft-sheffer-acme-star.md

 {: #figprototerm title="Termination"}

 # Protocol Details
+{: #protocol-details}

 This section describes the protocol's details.
 We start with the STAR API between the STAR Client and the STAR Proxy.
 Then we describe a few extensions to the ACME protocol running between the STAR Proxy and the ACME Server.

 ## STAR API